 chinese auction tickets, penny social tickets, penny sale tickets

-HOME FAQ ABOUT US ARTICLE PRIVACY
+HOME FAQ ABOUT US ORDER PRIVACY

-Chinese auctions, penny socials and penny sales are enduringly popular special event fund-raisers that combine the elements of both an auction and a raffle.
+Chinese auctions, tricky tray events, silent auctions, penny socials and penny sales are enduringly popular special event fundraisers that combine the elements of both an auction and a raffle.
+Think of them as benefit auctions with a raffle twist.
 What you call them and how you define them depends, in large part, on where you live.
-There are as many different ways to run these events as there are different names for them!

 How they work

 Another variation, which can be more exciting and more profitable, is to run the auction as its own event.
 The bidders are seated for this one and one item is brought up for auction at a time.
-As the auctioneer describes the item, workers pass through the crowd collecting the tickets people are bidding on it.
+As the auctioneer describes the item, workers pass through the crowd collecting the tickets people want to bid on it.
 If participants see a lot of tickets being bid and they really, really want the item, they may decide to drop in even more tickets to up their chances of winning.
 As a result, enthusiastic bidders often use up their original ticket supply pretty quickly, and event workers are on hand to gladly sell them more.

 A third variation, which we've seen used successfully year after year by a local women's organization, is to have everyone deposit all of their tickets in one big drum.
 After a special dinner, items are brought out one at a time, and a winning ticket for each is drawn from the drum.
 No one has any control over which prize they may win, and everyone has a chance at winning more than one.
 To spice things up and raise more money from the event, five or six high-priced items are auctioned separately during the evening.
 People who wish to bid on those purchase additional tickets.